Gaffney (and Cherokee County)

 Arts + Culture

 Cherokee County’s rich history centers on its pivotal role in the Revolutionary War.
-The county includes three national parks which commemorate the actions of Patriot forces who fought for independence – the only county with this distinction in the nation.
+Cherokee County is the only county is the United States that has a portion of three national parks.
+These parks commemorate the actions of Patriot forces who fought for independence — the only county with this distinction in the nation.
 Among its other historical attractions are the “It Happened Here, It Happens Here” exhibit, which includes historical artifacts and an interactive floor map; the Cherokee County History and Arts Museum, which hosts community events, educational tours of world-class exhibits and interactive components; and three districts that are included on the National Register of Historic Places.

 If you’re looking to do some shopping, the Gaffney Outlet Marketplace has you covered with its 75 outdoor shops.
 If live entertainment is more your style, head to the heart of downtown for a performance at The Gaffney Little Theatre, which offers a variety of entertainment throughout the year including plays, musicals and special theatrical events.
 Other cultural attractions include: